 In England, they say Dukes are the lowest rank of the royalty and the highest rank of the aristocracy.
 Both dukes and princes often serve an aristocratic role, under the authority of a higher, sovereign authority.

 There are rare cases where the lower ranks may be independent sovereigns but normally they governed a region of a larger state.
-Today kings are symbols of national patriotism and the aristocracy serve as symbols of more local pride and loyalty.

 The kingdoms of Medieval Europe were frequently split up into counties, which as the name implies were governed by counts.
 But if the subdivision was on the border, particularly a border that needed to be defended, it was frequently the domain of a marquess, who had more soldiers than the count because he was defending the border.
 As he had more soldiers he had a higher title, marquess.

 The marquess rules a border area called a march or mark, for example, Denmark.
 Of course, today Denmark has a king so it should be Daneland, or the king should be a marquess, but I digress.

 The more normal subdivision of the kingdom was the county governed by a count.
 In England, the counts are called earls.
 However, the earl's wife is not an earless, she is a countess.
 The country is split up into counties, and the next title down from earl is viscount.
 All of this illustrates that an earl was really a count.
 But it was not always that way.
 Historically, before the Norman conquest in 1066 earls had been more powerful, the equivalent of continental dukes.

 The next step below a count or an earl is a viscount, essentially a vice-count.